Colorado Wrongful Death Attorneys

 Importantly, in order to be able to recover, surviving family members of victims must be able to establish that the incident that resulted in their loved one’s death was caused by someone’s negligent, reckless, or intentional conduct.

-In many cases, doing so may require the collection, analysis, and presentation of a significant amount of evidence, so it is important for anyone who believes that they may have a valid wrongful death claim to speak with a dedicated wrongful death attorney in Colorado immediately.
+In many cases, doing so may require the collection, analysis, and presentation of a significant amount of evidence, so it is important for anyone who believes that they may have a valid claim to speak with a dedicated wrongful death attorney in Colorado immediately.

-The kinds of evidence that may tend to establish legal liability in a Colorado wrongful death case include eyewitness statements, surveillance footage, cell phone records, vehicle computer data, vehicle maintenance records, internal business documents, expert witness testimony, and medical records.
+The kinds of evidence that may tend to establish legal liability in a Colorado wrongful death case include eyewitness statements, surveillance footage, accident reports, cell phone records, vehicle computer data, vehicle maintenance records, internal business documents, expert witness testimony, and medical records.

 Who can File a Wrongful Death Claim?